-With Nova Scotia’s extraordinary coastline dotted with hikes revealing ocean vistas and panoramic views - it’s no surprise that hiking is the top outdoor activity.
+With Nova Scotia’s extraordinary coastline dotted with hikes revealing ocean vistas and panoramic views - it’s no surprise that hiking is one of the top outdoor activities here.
 Hiking Nova Scotia’s coast and wilderness in the winter offers a different experience.
 The pictures taken on your winter hikes, will warm the hearts of friends and family as you capture, literally, some of the most beautiful landscapes!

 Throughout the winter months in Nova Scotia, many parks and trails are kept accessible through a grooming process that packs the snow down to create a firmed packed surface to walk on.
 This is done by machines or by other hikers who’ve explored the trail before you.
 People are welcome to use Provincial Parks understanding that use is at their own risk, safety is their responsibility, the Parks Act is still in effect (eg dogs must be leashed, no camping, etc), they should follow “Leave No Trace” (eg. pack it in, pack it out), and they should be prepared for winter weather and icy conditions etc.